 It’s the end of a lovely day.
 Sunshine, beach splashes, not-too-many-fights.
-I managed to cook something most of the family ate, that didn’t involve anything fried.
+I managed to cook something most of the family ate – and it didn’t involve anything fried.
 Kids uniforms and clothes are lined up for the next day.
 I can see some of the floor in the kids room, and all of the floor in the lounge room.

 So why can’t I sleep?

 Of course, the world won’t fall apart if I forget just one thing.
-But it’s hard not to feel like it’s a finely stacked house of cards.
-Forget a child’s lost hat, an upcoming birthday present or planning school holiday care and it all could come tumbling down.
+But it’s hard not to feel like it’s a delicately stacked house of cards.
+Forget a child’s lost hat, an upcoming birthday present or planning school holiday care, and it all could come tumbling down.

 Here’s how some friends deal with the leaky bits of the emotional load.

 Several friends swear by their apps.
 The main three apps my friends use are Google Keep, Trello and Cozi.
 If you’re a phone person (and who isn’t these days?) the benefit of having an app manage your to-do list is that your phone is never far away.
 These apps have been designed to make the list something you can tick off, and share (think groceries or dates your partner needs to know about).
 Google Keep also has voice recognition.

 Now we’re adults (theoretically) no one can get cross if we write on our hands.
 It may not look the best in a client meeting, but if you work in a creative industry you might get away with it.
 Nothing says, ‘remember me!!’ like a thick Sharpie inscription on your wrist.

 Have a paper diary, hard copy monthly calendar, post-its, whiteboards and a stack of highlighters.
 Nothing happens that’s not written down, and repeating it in a million different places will help you remember to do it!
 (This is what I tell myself anyway, you may want to refer to the first suggestion above for more helpful advice).